Hepatitis B and HIV/AIDS

 Studies have shown that therapy with two drugs that are active against HBV may be more effective than therapy with just one anti-HBV drug.
 The combination of Viread and Epivir was shown to be more effective than Epivir alone for treatment of HBV in patients who were also infected with HIV.

 Any of the drugs used to treat HBV infection may cause side effects.
 Talk to your health care provider about managing side effects and tell him or her if your symptoms get worse.
 Also talk to your provider if you are pregnant or planning on becoming pregnant, as some of these drugs should be avoided by pregnant women or women who are breastfeeding.

 Talk with your health care provider about treatment options and continue to get checked on a regular basis to prevent or minimize liver damage.
-Besides medical treatment, you can improve the health of your liver by:
+In addition to medical treatment, you can improve the health of your liver by:

 The US Department of Health and Human Services released guidelines for the treatment of people co-infected with HIV and HBV in January 2011.
 These guidelines recommend that all people with HIV/HBV co-infection, including pregnant women, who need HBV treatment or are starting HIV drugs be put on a drug regimen that is active against both HIV and HBV.
-Currently, Viread plus either Epivir or Emtriva is the preferred treatment for pregnant women infected with both HIV and HBV.
-While in the US treatment for HIV is recommended for all people living with HIV -- and therefore for anyone co-infected with HIV and HBV -- in many countries HIV drug treatment is based on CD4 cell count.
+The World Health Organization (WHO)'s guidelines from March 2015 also recommend that all people co-infected with HIV and HBV receive HIV drugs.

 It is best to talk to your health care provider about treatment options when you are infected with both HIV and HBV.
 The risk of developing abnormal liver function tests while you are receiving HIV drugs is higher if you are also infected with HBV.